 - Communicate effectively to all staff all outcomes from reviews.

 On an operational level, the Course Director, Dr Ioannides, has overall responsibility for the Quality Assurance of the programme.
-Additionally there are designated quality Domain Leads who are each responsible for their areas of expertise and who meet regularly to ensure the effective implementation of strategy and processes and their continual evaluation and review.
+Additionally, senior staff, each responsible for their areas of experience, meet regularly to ensure the effective implementation of strategy and processes and their continual evaluation and review.

 Course management structures are in place to provide formal reporting lines for the relevant areas of the Quality Framework, and we have a range of committees that feed in to this structure.
-Cross-membership of committees by Domain Leads allows all groups to remain informed of key quality activities.
+Cross-membership of committees by senior staff with responsibilities for quality management allows all groups to remain informed of key quality activities.

 Students play a key role in implementing the Quality Framework and in contributing to the programmes of external bodies; and thereby in ensuring the quality of education at the Medical School.
 Through feedback and committee representation students are integral to the evaluation of the course as a whole, as well as individual teaching sessions that are delivered.
 In addition, we encourage students to feedback on an individual level.

-The processes and programmes of review we undertake are a healthy and constructive way to ensure that our medical school continues to provide suitable medical training in line with the GMC’s Tomorrow’s Doctors 2009, the QAA’s Quality Code and any required outcomes for graduates.
+The processes and programmes of review we undertake are a healthy and constructive way to ensure that our medical school continues to provide suitable medical training in line with the GMC’s Promoting Excellence, the QAA’s Quality Code and any required outcomes for graduates.
 They provide assurance that the programme is thoroughly monitored, evaluated and improved, and contribute to the UK medical education system’s excellent reputation.

-Should you have any queries please do not hesitate to contact Jill Griffiths, Head of Quality Assurance, email@example.com
+Should you have any queries please do not hesitate to contact Jill Griffiths, Director of Quality Assurance, at email@example.com

 Governance and Committees